We take a look at some of the cues that can help you make up your decision on when you should put your daughter on birth control!

 I have always been very honest and open with my kids on anything to do with sex, body and health.
 If they ask me a question I give the honest and correct answer for their age at the time.

-It really comes down it each ones personalities and how they take this kind of thing, if it is just a part of life, total embarrassment or the excitement of being a grown up.
+It really comes down it each one’s personalities and how they take this kind of thing if it is just a part of life, total embarrassment or the excitement of being a grown-up.

-Children are not part of that plan until in her thirties.
+For her, children are not part of that plan until in her thirties.
 So the Pill was first up with the information that condoms are also a necessity for personal health as well.
 All taken on board she is now happily living her life and I know she is being safe.

-My second is very quiet, shy and gets embarrassed very easily, so I had to be very careful how to approach the subject so that she didn’t just shut down and turn off.
+My second daughter is very quiet, shy and gets embarrassed very easily, so I had to be very careful how to approach the subject so that she didn’t just shut down and turn off.

-The saying “it won’t happen mum until I am ready” is all good and well, but as adults we all know that with the hormones in a frenzy of lust and excitement any logical thought process is overridden in a teenager.
-So at the age of 16 we went to the doctors to deal with period pain and they suggested the pill, which helps with flow, pain and pregnancy.
+The saying “It won’t happen mum until I am ready” is all good and well, but as adults, we all know that with the hormones in a frenzy of lust and excitement any logical thought process is overridden in a teenager.
+So at the age of 16, we went to the doctors to deal with period pain and they suggested the pill, which helps with flow, pain and pregnancy.
 Win for mum and embarrassment cut down to a minimum for my daughter.

-My youngest is coming up to this time and she is my fire cracker.
+My youngest is coming up to this time and she is my firecracker!

 I don’t know when we will need this talk about contraception but something tells me it will be sooner than the other girls.
 The girls seem to be dating earlier and interested in boys a lot earlier than the others.
 So for the time being keeping her interests in other fields seems to be a bloody good idea, so soccer here we come.

-Always take them to the doctor and get them a full check up, that way the doctor will know of any other contraceptives that might be more beneficial for them.
+Always take them to the doctor and get them a full check-up, that way the doctor will know of any other contraceptives that might be more beneficial for them.